tido/mei-validation/README.md

   })
   .catch(err => console.log(err));
 ```
-`validate` depends on a global Promise object, which is available when you use
+`validate` depends on a global Promise object, which is available in `node`
-a recent version of Node.
+natively since v4.0.0.
 If you'd like to run validation on an older version
 of Node, you need to install a Promise polyfill.

 The synchronous counterpart of `validate`, `validateSync`, can be used this way: